Do you know a woman who is being abused? A legal rights handbook

 In sexual assault cases, there are strict rules about disclosure.
 Your partner or their lawyer must ask a judge for permission to get certain types of records, including your medical, counselling, or therapy records, or your personal journals or diaries.

-The judge will not allow your partner to get these records unless your partner needs those records to properly defend themself at trial.
-The judge must think carefully about your privacy before making a decision.
+The judge will not allow your partner to get these records unless your partner needs them to properly defend themself at trial.
+The judge must think carefully about your privacy rights before making a decision.

 Do I have to testify at the trial?

 In most cases, you will be called as a witness.
-As the victim, it is important for the judge to hear you talk about what happened.
+It is important for the judge to hear you talk about what happened.
 You may be the only person who was there when your partner was violent.
 Telling the judge what happened is called “testifying”.

 If you got a subpoena, you must go to court.
 If you do not go, the Crown can ask the judge for a warrant for your arrest.
 This does not happen very often, but if it does, the police can arrest you and bring you to court.